Yuki

 Given Sanctuary: June 23, 2020

-After Animal Control’s visit with the owner, she made a vet appointment with her sister’s vet, who treated the sanctuary animals.
-He saw Shadow on Thursday, June 11 and put her on Bravecto for fleas and ticks, cortisone, antibiotics, and topicals to ease the inflammation.
-He did a skin scrape for mange, which was negative.
+After Animal Control’s visit with the owner, she made a veterinarian appointment with her sister’s veterinarian, who treated the sanctuary animals.
+He saw Shadow on Thursday, June 11 and put her on a treatment regimen to nurse her back to health.

-Animal Control did a follow-up call to the vet’s office the next morning.
-They were told that Shadow most likely had Demodex mange, which is caused by small mites that live in the fur and cause irritation that leads to infection and loss of hair.
-A compromised immune system from stress and anxiety can cause the mange to spread and cause infection and extreme discomfort to the animal.
+Animal Control did a follow-up call to the veterinarian’s office the next morning.
+They were told that Shadow most likely had Demodectic mange.
 According to Animal Control, Shadow was kept in a small kennel in a filthy room most of the time.
 She is believed to have been extremely stressed and anxious.
 She was only allowed out of the kennel for a potty break.
 That is when a neighbor saw her and called Animal Control.

-Shadow had lost a lot of weight, and Animal Control indicated that she was emaciated and in very bad shape when they saw her two days before she went to the vet.
-After talking to the vet’s office, they insisted that Shadow must be under continuous veterinary care.
-Animal Control planned do a follow-up visit to the home to make sure Shadow was improving.
+Shadow had lost a lot of weight, and Animal Control indicated that she was emaciated and in very bad shape when they saw her.
+After talking to the veterinarian’s office, they insisted that Shadow must be under continuous veterinary care.
+Animal Control planned to do a follow-up visit to the home to make sure Shadow was improving.
 If not, they would seize her.

-As soon as our Rescue Coordinator saw the pictures of Shadow, she called our Executive Director and asked if we could rescue her since we had a sanctuary opening.
+As soon W.O.L.F.’s Rescue Coordinator saw the pictures of Shadow, she called the Executive Director and asked if we could rescue her since we had an opening at W.O.L.F.
 It was immediately decided that Shadow would be given sanctuary.
-W.O.L.F. contacted the small sanctuary and told the owner that we were taking Shadow, and they would need to consent or we would move to have her seized.
-They quickly agreed.
-We made arrangements to have a private transporter bring Shadow to W.O.L.F.
+W.O.L.F. contacted the small sanctuary and told the owner that we were taking Shadow.
+They would need to consent, or we would move to have her seized.
+They quickly agreed and arrangements were made to have a private transporter bring Shadow to W.O.L.F.

-Shadow arrived on June 23rd late in the afternoon.
-She was immediately brought in to CSU’s Veterinary Teaching Hospital, where it was determined that she would spend the night so that the Dermatology team would be able to look at her more closely.
+Shadow arrived on June 23 late in the afternoon.
+She was immediately brought to CSU, where it was determined that she would spend the night so that the Dermatology team would be able to look at her more closely.
 The veterinary team administered fluids and kept her under observation overnight.
-The next morning, she was discharged from the hospital and transported up to the Sanctuary.
-She was frightened and reactive after her days spent in the car and in her hospital, but after arriving in her Sanctuary home, she began to relax.
-W.O.L.F.’s Director of Animal Care renamed her Yuki, which means both “snow” and “lucky.”
+The next morning, she was discharged from CSU and transported to the Sanctuary.
+She was frightened and reactive after her days spent in the car and at CSU.
+After arriving in her Sanctuary home, she began to calm down.
+It was at this time that staff renamed her Yuki, which means “snow” in Japanese.